Back to all articlesai implementation

 Governance is a calibration problem, not a compliance problem

 An AI workflow does not make one decision.
 It makes many.
-A support agent decides whether the issue is routine, whether a refund is inside policy, whether an escalation is needed, and whether the customer response can be sent without review.
-A finance workflow decides whether an invoice is a clean match, whether a discrepancy is immaterial, whether a payment is inside threshold, and whether an exception should route to AP, procurement, or legal.
+A support agent decides whether the issue is routine, whether a refund is inside policy, whether an escalation is needed, and whether the response can be sent without review.
+A finance workflow decides whether an invoice is a clean match, whether a discrepancy is immaterial, whether a payment is inside threshold, and whether an exception routes to AP, procurement, or legal.

 The right unit of governance is the decision class, not the application.

-• Delegate: classify a low-risk support ticket, cluster duplicate invoices, route routine returns, adjust safety stock inside a pre-approved band.
+• Delegate: classify a low-risk ticket, cluster duplicate invoices, route routine returns, adjust safety stock inside a pre-approved band.

 • Keep human: deny a loan, terminate a supplier, make a hiring decision, approve a clinical recommendation, sign a contract exception.